-I believe that the city government should be here to help, and that Pawtucket needs to refocus on what makes us great.
+I believe that the city government should be here to help, and that Pawtucket needs to focus on what makes us great.
 The kinds of schools and scholarships that give us the chance to get a great education, find fulfilling jobs, and own our own homes, are getting rarer and rarer.
 We need to fight to make sure they don’t all slip away.
-As your City Councilwoman, I will commit to working hard everyday to make sure that doesn’t happen.
+As your City Councilwoman, I am committed to working hard everyday to make sure that doesn’t happen.
+You can read about my accomplishments during my first year in office here.
+These are the values that guide my choices:

 I believe that the government should be here to help, not hurt.
 I am a strong proponent of transparency measures, including easy access to voting, a navigable city website, open meeting laws, and councilor term limits.